neyhartj/umn_thesis/README.md

 ### Step 2.
 Install additional software for compiling LaTeX

 The `umn_thesis` template compiles a book into a PDF.
+If you are using a Windows operating system, you will need to install a LaTeX compiler.
+[MiKTeX](https://miktex.org/download) is a good option.

+> Note: If using MiKTeX, you will need to allow it to install packages on-the-fly.
+To do this (after installing MiKTeX), open the MiKTeX Console, go to Settings, and select the "Always install missing packages on-the-fly" radio button.